-If the bridge fails (situation c or d), it is not approved for further load testing and is not eligible for awards in any category.
+If the bridge fails (situation c, d, or e), it is not approved for further load testing and is not eligible for awards in any category.
 Remove the load and do not continue load testing.

-If the bridge passes step 3, record the measured value DR = absolute value of vertical deflection of the rightmost target from its position at the start of step 3.
-Compute and record: Aggregate deflection = <math>DL + DC + DR
+If the bridge passes step 2, record the measured value DR = value of downward vertical deflection during step 2 of the target for the right unit of decking.
+Compute and record: Aggregate deflection = DCA + DCB + DR.